egedemirtas/java-ocp/README.md

 - A Java program begins execution with its `main()` method.
 - `main()` method is the gateway between the startup of a Java process (managed by the `JVM`), and the beginning of the code. `JVM` calls on the underlying system to allocate memory and CPU time, access files, and so on
 - The `main()` method lets the JVM call our code.
-- To compile Java code, the file must have the extension `.java`
 ```java
 public class Ege {
   public static void main(String[] args) {